 In a world where corporate executives have become accustomed to business analytics on demand, manufacturing remains a blind spot.
-The unique nature of manufacturing data makes it a big challenge to illuminate this blind spot.
+The unique nature of manufacturing data makes it a big challenge to illuminate this blind spot between data science and manufacturing.

 Senior corporate leaders have a data-rich picture of most areas of their business – finance, sales, supply chain, HR, etc. In all these areas, rich software tools have developed over decades that let executives see the big picture, zoom in on the smallest details, and see every level in between.
 Sophisticated analytics tools let executives flag problems and spot opportunities for improvement.